slominskir/wfly16000/README.md

 The login fails with `ERROR [org.wildfly.security.http.oidc] (default task-1) ELY23013: Failed verification of token: ELY23019: Invalid ID token`.
 This appears to be a separate issue, and does not prevent observing the redploy issue.
 See workaround below, which actually corrects both the redeploy issue and this Invalid ID token issue.

-The redeploy issue only occurs when using `provider-url`.
-The `provider-url` configuration is best suited for when you have multiple apps sharing the same security provider.
+The redeploy issue only occurs when using `provider-url` in a `provider` config element (with a separate `secure-deployment` element).
+The `provider` configuration is best suited for when you have multiple apps sharing the same security provider.
 The alternative is to define an `auth-server-url` directly in the secure-deployment config.
 This `auth-server-url` configuration works - to see it working:

 1. Stop the compose environment and clean it up:
 ```